0xbitx/rat/README.md

 #### **Command line unique options**
 ---
 All of the options above can be set with the help of command line arguments when running the program.
 But there are also some unique ones.
-To get all the available options, simply run the script using the -h flag.
+To get all the available options, simply run the script using the "-h" flag.

 * --banner | -b
   * To not show banner upon running script.
 Default is False.